wildfly/quickstart/helloworld-rs/README.md

 The final push command triggers the OpenShift infrastructure to build and deploy the changes.

-Note that the `openshift` profile in `pom.xml` is activated by OpenShift, and causes the war build by openshift to be copied to the `deployments` directory, and deployed without a context path.
+Note that the `openshift` profile in the `pom.xml` file is activated by OpenShift.
+This causes the WAR built by OpenShift to be copied to the `deployments` directory and deployed without a context path.

+### Test the OpenShift Application

-When the push command returns you can retest the application by getting the following URLs either via a browser or using tools such as curl or wget:
+When the push command returns you can test the application by getting the following URLs either via a browser or using tools such as curl or wget.
+Be sure to replace the `quickstart` in the URL with your domain name.

 * <http://helloworldrs-quickstart.rhcloud.com/rest/xml> if you want *xml* or
 * <http://helloworldrs-quickstart.rhcloud.com/rest/json> if you want *json*